islomar/poc-vault/README.md

 * After a token is created, you can revoke it: `vault token revoke <your_token>`
 * Log back with root token: `vault login $VAULT_DEV_ROOT_TOKEN_ID`
 * In practice, operators should not use the `token create` command to generate Vault tokens for users or machines.
 Instead, those users or machines should authenticate to Vault using any of Vault's configured auth methods such as GitHub, LDAP, AppRole, etc.
+* Auth methods: Vault supports many auth methods, but they must be enabled before use.
+* Unlike secrets engines which are enabled at the root router, auth methods are always prefixed with `auth/` in their path.
+So the GitHub auth method we just enabled is accessible at `auth/github`.

 ### Authorization
 * TBD